 3. How to clean rings with vodka: just pour and wipe.

 Pour vodka on a clean cloth and use it as a jewelry cleaner.
 Wipe your jewelry with it — or set your ring in a shot glass of vodka, take out, and dry.

-Psst…did you know you can sometimes get cash-back offers on vodka via the Ibotta app?!
+Did you know you can sometimes get cash-back offers on vodka via the Ibotta app?
 It’s common to see offers like $2 off a bottle of vodka.
 Next time you’re craving a cocktail (or need a DIY ring cleaner), check these Ibotta deals first.

 4. Apply vinegar and tea tree oil for any type of metal.

-Leave the ring soaking overnight, and in the morning, take the ring out and clean it with a toothbrush that has a little baking soda on it.
+Leave the ring soaking overnight.
+In the morning, take the ring out and clean it with a toothbrush that has a little baking soda on it.
 Wash and rinse with water.